dddappp/A-AO-Demo/README.md

 Specifically, a call named `Xxx` can be decomposed into the process of publishing a pair of events: `XxxRequested` / `XxxResponded`.
 The caller publishes the former and the callee publishes the latter.

-Since Orchestration-based Saga's calls to services (components) can be broken down into events, it is not wrong to say that it is a special form of EDA.

----

 In general, asynchronous messaging is used extensively within EDA.
 Asynchronous messaging mechanisms typically make use of *Message Broker* [^MsgBrokerWp].

-(You may notice that in many cases, we do not strictly distinguish between the concepts of *events* and *messages* in our text.)
+You may notice that in many cases, we do not strictly distinguish between the concepts of *events* and *messages* in our text.

 ### How to design a Orchestration-based Saga

 Implementing a Saga can be tricky.
 Choreography-based Saga is more troublesome than Orchestration-based Saga to implement complex features.
 Therefore, it is necessary to consider using DSL to help implement a Orchestration-based Saga.

 Here is an example of how to orchestrate a Saga.